millerk22/emc2-labs/EMC2-Labs-Fall/lab_OOP.rst

             self.length = len(vector)

         def __add__(self, other_vector):
+            """Vector addition

-            """Vector addition, prints "Error: different lengths" and returns if the vectors are of different lengths.
+            Raises a ValueError if the vectors are different lengths

-            returns a new Vector as the result
+            Parameters:
+            self : Vector
+                The current object
+            other_vector : Vector
+                The vector we are adding

+            Returns:
+            ret : Vector
+                The result of self + other_vector
             """
             # replace pass with your code
             pass

-        def __mul__(self, other_scalar):
+        def __mul__(self, scalar):
             """Scalar multiplication

-            returns a new Vector as the result
+            Parameters:
+            self : Vector
+                The current object
+            scalar : int, float
+                The scalar we multiply by

+            Returns:
+            ret : Vector
+                The result of self * scalar
             """
             # replace pass with your code
             pass